 I travelled back to the mountains of the Sierra Morena in Spain in mid-April to lead the NaturesLens Golden Eagles & Raptors of Spain Photography Holiday for the second time.

 The target species on this trip are raptors, large & small & of course, the majestic Eagles.
-Yes, I know Eagles are raptors too but I think that they really do deserve a special mention.
-At this location, we have the opportunity to photograph the Imperial, Golden & the very pretty Bonelli’s Eagle.
+Yes, I know Eagles are raptors too, but I think that they do deserve a special mention.
+At this location, we have the opportunity to photograph the Imperial, Golden & the gorgeous Bonelli’s Eagle

 For me, the highlight of the trip was photographing the Bonelli’s Eagle.
 This beautiful raptor is in decline everywhere except in Spain & Portugal where its population is considered to be stable.
 I was blown away by the opportunities presented to photograph this classic Mediterranean bird of prey.

 I just love the excitement of photographing big raptors, especially eagles.
 The anticipation you feel when you see their shadow moving around on the ground as it soars above you.
 And then, that heart-stopping moment when it appears in front of you.
 Yes, I do get excited every time I see those shadows!